Matrix-product state skeletons in Onsager-integrable quantum chains: Analysis

 \subsection{Proof of Result 1}

 We begin by noting that the pivot relation \cref{eqn:pivot}, following directly from the Onsager algebra, means that abstractly

 has coefficients $\{a_\alpha, g_\alpha\}$ independent of our choice of representation.
-Therefore, if we find the explicit form of $\tilde{H}_A$ in one representation, the form must hold for all representations provided we do not have any representation-specific cancellations.
+Therefore, if we find the explicit form of $\tilde{H}_A$ in one representation, the form must hold for all representations provided we do not have any representation-specific cancellations of the generators\footnote{For example, for $N=2$, we have $A_l = \pm A_{l+L}$ and $G_l = \pm G_{l+L}$.
+These terms could cause cancellations which would not occur in models with $N>2$, leading us to conclude the wrong general form of $\{a_\alpha, g_\alpha\}$.
+We will argue that such cancellations do not occur in our calculations.}.

 Thus, we will study a particular (free-fermion) representation below.
 Define the Majorana fermions

 where $X_j, Y_j, Z_j$ reduce to the usual $2\times 2$ Pauli matrices.
 A representation of the Onsager algebra has generators